Nea Koutali

 Nea Koutali (Νέα Κούταλη) is a municipal unit on the island of Lemnos, North Aegean, Greece.
 Located in the south central portion of the island with a land area of 75.735 km2, it accounts for about 15.9% of the island's area, making it the smallest of the four municipal units on Lemnos.
-The seat of government is the village of Kontias (population 572 as of the 2011 census), while its next largest town is Nea Koutali with 442 people.
-Nea Koutali's total population as of 2011 was 2,526.
+The seat of government is the village of Kontias, while its largest town is Nea Koutali.

 Subdivisions

 Nea Koutali is subdivided into the following communities with their constituent villages shown in brackets: